P-wig/Guild-Logger/README.md

 - [✅] Add a Railway-managed database (MySQL)
 - [✅] Import SQL data into Railway database using the MySQL CLI
 - [✅] Set environment variables in Railway dashboard
-- [ ] Deploy Flask app and Discord bot via Railway’s Docker support
+- [✅] Deploy Flask app and Discord bot via Railway’s Docker support
-- [ ] Update Discord OAuth2 Redirect URI to Railway’s provided domain
+- [✅] Update Discord OAuth2 Redirect URI to Railway’s provided domain
+- [ ] Confirm bot is online after deployment (add this as a new checkpoint)
+- [ ] Confirm bot can access member info after deployment (add this as a new checkpoint)

 ## 📝 Next Steps & Reminders